-Although not obvious, activity in other areas of the hospital can significantly influence wait times in the Emergency Department.
-This also includes the length of time patients admitted to an inpatient unit from the Emergency Department may have to wait before they are transferred to a bed.
+Activity in other areas of the hospital can also influence wait times in the Emergency Department.
+This includes the length of time patients admitted to an inpatient unit may have to wait before they are transferred to a bed.

-For example, like other hospitals, Niagara Health cares for a number of patients who may no longer require the resources of the hospital.
+Like many other hospitals, Niagara Health cares for a number of patients who may no longer require the resources of the hospital.
 Many of these patients cannot be safely discharged to another setting without home care or additional services.
-And some may need different levels of care and wait in hospital beds for space at other healthcare facilities, such as a long-term care home.
+Some may need different levels of care and wait in hospital beds for space at other healthcare facilities, such as a long-term care home.

 DID YOU KNOW?

 - Emergency Departments are busiest in the afternoon and early evening.